-- Continue to follow your hip precautions for at least 6 weeks (if relevant to you) - Do use your walking aids as advised - Go for regular walks on even ground - Continue to follow the advice and exercises in this booklet as advised by your physiotherapist.
-It is important you continue your exercises at least three times a day at home - Lie flat on your back for about an hour every day for at least eight weeks after the operation.
+- Do continue to follow your hip precautions for at least 6 weeks (if relevant to you). - Do use your walking aids as advised. - Do go for regular walks on even ground.
+Start with the same distance you were walking on the ward and gradually increase the distance you are walking.

+- do continue to follow the advice and exercises in this booklet as advised by your physiotherapist.
+It is important you continue your exercises at least three times a day at home. - do lie flat on your back for about an hour every day for at least eight weeks after the operation.